 But we still grieve and grieving is not fun.
 We miss that person who God called home.
 He/she was a big part of our life here on earth.
 Now we must learn to go on without him/her, and remind ourselves that our work here on earth is not yet finished.
 God has a plan for our life and we must keep moving forward.
 For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future (Jeremiah 29:11).

 Over the years I have experienced the deaths of several people who were very close to me and played an important part in my life.
-Now that I am in my mid sixties I am able to sort through the feelings of grief which I myself have experienced in the past, and hopefully be able to reach out and help others who are going through it.
+Now that I am older I am able to sort through the feelings of grief which I myself have experienced in the past, and hopefully be able to reach out and help others who are going through it.

 While traveling through the Rocky mountains in the western U.S. with my family when I was younger, we drove through a tunnel which passed through the side of a mountain.
 The entrance to the tunnel was very dark and foreboding.
 The tunnel was long, and because it curved through the mountain pass, no light could be seen at the other end.
 It was a little unsettling.
 We almost felt like we were driving into oblivion, but my father turned on the headlights and moved forward.
 It seemed like forever, but we finally reached a point where we could see light shining at the opposite end.
 Before we knew it we were back out in the bright sunshine and all was well.